scottsweb/elva/readme.md

 - [ ] Markdown-It — Support ins and mark, sup and sub via plugin
 - [ ] Images — Size presets (full width, half etc that set the sizes attribute automatically)
 - [ ] Images — Shortcode with caption (centralise image settings or using existing shortcode)
-- [ ] Images — Support for custom clases
 - [ ] [Support markdown style images](https://nhoizey.github.io/eleventy-plugin-images-responsiver/)
 - [ ] .well-known support for the Fediverse and Nostr
 - [ ] Serve assets and styles for YouTube lite locally